calband/calchart/README-WINDOWS.md

 # Steps for building on Windows

-Install windows with at least 20 gigs space and 512 megs mem.
+Install windows with at least 64 gigs space and 8GB mem.
 Install all updates until it's happy

 ## Get the Tools